Xor-el/DelphiBigNumberXLib/README.md

         upwards) with little or no modifications but have not been tested by me.

     3. Finally, Mobile Compilers are Supported.

+    4. This Library is Locale-Aware but it's Unit Tests are not.

 **`Usage Hints`**